-- √ I will only treat what's been referred.

-- √ I will send you updates.

-- I will be part of your team, not take over your patients.
+- √ I will only treat what your patient needs. - / I will send you updates. - I will be part of your team, not take over your patients.

 Why other dental professionals work with a Board Certified Prosthodontist

 Board Certified Prosthodontists are specialists in implant, esthetic, and reconstructive dentistry.